psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 2. The high-energy particles are made to collide
 3. The kinetic energy is converted to rest mass, creating new particles that can be studied

-With more powerful particle-accelerators that can produce particle collisions 🡪 increase in subatomic particles discovered eg: Large Hadron Collider (LHC).
+With more powerful particle-accelerators that can produce particle collisions $\rightarrow$ increase in subatomic particles discovered eg: Large Hadron Collider (LHC).
 Particle accelerators give protons, electrons or ions (charged particles) (must have a charge) enough energy to smash into one another.

 Examples of particle accelerators: